 Day 2 Unalaska/Port of Dutch Harbor

-Round out your exploration of local WWII history by visiting the Aleutian World War II National Historic Site visitor center and museum.
+Round out your exploration by visiting the Aleutian World War II National Historic Site visitor center and museum.
 Consider adding a sportfishing charter to your day: There’s a reason the Port of Dutch Harbor is the No. 1 commercial fishing port in the United States, and visitors are often eager to bring home giant halibut, black cod and other species of wild Alaska seafood during a visit to the area.